MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/drive-symmetry-considerations.md

 ## Understand: cache imbalance

-Storage Spaces Direct is robust to cache imbalance across drives and across servers.
+Azure Stack HCI is robust to cache imbalance across drives and across servers.
 Even if the imbalance is severe, everything will continue to work.
-Moreover, Storage Spaces Direct always uses all available cache to the fullest.
+Moreover, Azure Stack HCI always uses all available cache to the fullest.

-However, using cache drives of different sizes may not improve cache performance uniformly or predictably: only IO to [drive bindings](understand-the-cache.md#server-side-architecture) with larger cache drives may see improved performance.
-Storage Spaces Direct distributes IO evenly across bindings and doesn't discriminate based on cache-to-capacity ratio.
+However, using cache drives of different sizes may not improve cache performance uniformly or predictably: only IO to [drive bindings](cache.md#server-side-architecture) with larger cache drives may see improved performance.
+Azure Stack HCI distributes IO evenly across bindings and doesn't discriminate based on cache-to-capacity ratio.

 ![Cache imbalance](media/drive-symmetry-considerations/Cache-Asymmetry.png)

    > [!TIP]
-   > See [Understanding the cache](understand-the-cache.md) to learn more about cache bindings.
+   > See [Understanding the cache](cache.md) to learn more about cache bindings.

 ## Example configurations